D4VVID0S/task_tracking/README.md

 # task_tracking
-Replacing ClickUp and similar task tracking apps entirely by GitHub Issues and Workflos
+Replacing ClickUp and similar task tracking apps entirely by GitHub Issues and Workflows